canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_reconstruction/README.md

 The most recent versions of the algorithm is robust when given DWI and T1 data, so if individual parcellations are needed you can obtain them easily.
 [Further instructions](https://www.notion.so/Thalamic-Subnuclear-Segmentation-Freesurfer-Iglesias-d44e92d56f124108a2f54018adba42fa?pvs=4)
 are available on the lab Notion page.
-But for labeling group analysis results or for situations where you can't perform this segmentation, these labels may still be helpful.
+Personally, I (BP) don't think it's going to make much of a difference unless you have very high quality T1 images to work with though, and for most uses this group mean atlas is likely to do just as well.

 ## Methods